ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 ### Checkboxes via Callback

-The `checkboxSelection` property can also be supplied a function.
-This allows dynamically setting whether a cell has a checkbox or not.
+The `colDef` property `checkboxSelection` can also be supplied a function.
+This allows dynamically setting whether a cell displays a checkbox.

 <grid-example title='checkbox' name='row-selection-checkboxes-callback' type='generated'></grid-example>